-Fronteiras Theatre Lab is an Edinburgh-based theatre company.
+Fronteiras Theatre Lab is an Edinburgh-based theatre company, founded in 2012.
 It was born from a burning desire to explore multiple cultures, languages and traditions and the points where they intersect in performance.

 The word fronteira means ‘border’ in Portuguese, and the inspiration for the company’s name and philosophy comes from the place where I grew up, the unique towns of Sant’Ana do Livramento and Rivera, on the border between Brazil and Uruguay.

 The distinction between the two towns and countries isn’t visible.
 There is no bridge, no river, no border control, just an imaginary line separating the two countries.
 The two towns merge into one, and even though you might have just crossed the road, the language changes, the currency changes, the architecture and the law change.